gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 You need to do this only once.

 #### Create a Node.js application
-Create a new directory and run this command inside it:
+Create a new directory and run the following command in it:
 ```sh
 npm init
 ```
-You will have to answer several questions.
-Upon completion, this command will create a _package.json_ file in the current directory.
+You are prompted to answer several questions.
+Upon completion, this command creates a _package.json_ file in the current directory.
 The presence of this file, tells Cloud Foundry that this is a Node.js application.

 #### Add the Service Broker Framework
 Download the _@sap/sbf_ package and add it to your service broker by executing the following command: